Grandstand (TV programme): History

+The first televised Grand National, in 1960, was the BBC's largest outside broadcast for a sport at the time: Grandstand used 16 cameras to cover the event, and the BBC secured the television rights only after years of negotiations.

-Beginning in the early 1980s, a lunchtime news summary provided by BBC News was included in the broadcast, functioning as a programme break between Football Focus and the start of that week's live events.
+Beginning in the early 1980s, a lunchtime BBC Weekend News was included in Grandstand, functioning as a programme break between Football Focus and the start of that week's live events.